-- Turn OFF the air, and lockout and tagout the air supply. - When checking the controls requires air, always enlist the aid of another person to: - Hold the nozzle securely. - Operate the foot pedal. - Never bypass the foot pedal or wedge it in the operating position. - Never override the door interlock system.
+- Turn OFF the compressed air supply, bleed the supply line and lockout and tagout the air supply. - If checking the controls requires air, always enlist the aid of another person to: Hold the blast gun securely. - Operate the foot pedal. - Never bypass the foot pedal or wedge it in the operating position. - Never bypass the door interlock system.